jjanscode/Machine-Learning-Stocks/README.md

-From this sensitivity test, it was determined that machine learning models trained on binary classifier thresholds between 0-4% and 17+% produced acceptable accuracies, whil not badly overfitting the data given the relatively small differences in training and testing accuracy (Figure 6, Figure 7).
+From this sensitivity test, it was determined that machine learning models trained on binary classifier thresholds between 0-5% and 14+% produced acceptable accuracies, while not badly overfitting the data given the relatively small differences in training and testing accuracy (Figure 6, Figure 7).

 ## Feature Analysis
 To gain further insight into the importance of the various features included in the machine learning model, a sensitivity sweep of machine learning feature importance scores was performed for both the Max Up and Max Down classifier sets.
 A feature importance score is a decimal number between 0 and 1 produced by the machine learning model that indicates how important a given feature is in discriminating between the different groups of the classifier data.
 The feature importance scores for all of the features sum up to 1, with higher scores indiciating more importance.
 For this sensitivity test, each machine learning algorithm was trained 100 times with different random seeds each iteration, and the median feature importance scores were selected.